Code-Institute-Submissions/NyHagan-projectmio_JanResub/readme.md

-# Projectmio
+# ProjectMio

-Projectmio is a codeinstitute milestone project built primarily to highlight and bring value to the fashion industry, worth billions.
+Projectmio is a project built primarily to highlight and bring value to the fashion industry, worth billions.
 It is a simple four page website that lists multiple products and packages that can be purchased.
+ProjectMio is a fashion website primarily designed ot make it easy to book makeup sessions at the click of a button.

 ## User Experience